Business Setup in Sharjah | Flyingcolour

 Communications

 Sharjah has an excellent telephone system, allowing its citizens and visitors to phone anywhere in the world, even from the most remote areas.
 The sophisticated, multifaceted communications structure of the Emirate includes first-rate telecommunication facilities, with a high mobile telephone and Internet penetration rate.
-Till recently, the majority government owned ‘Etislalat’ had monopoly over mobile telephony, Internet access and cable TV services.
-The UAE government have made it clear in recent months however, that they will take quick action to deregulate the market, encouraging healthy competition and opening up the market to world-class operators, foremost among them being the new kids on the block, du.
+Till recently, the majority government-owned ‘Etislalat’ had a monopoly over mobile telephony, Internet access and cable TV services.
+The UAE government have made it clear in recent months, however, that they will take quick action to deregulate the market, encouraging healthy competition and opening up the market to world-class operators, foremost among them being the new kids on the block, du.

 Satellite Communications & Broadband Internet

-Next generation Internet connections and satellite technology are fast taking hold of Sharjah’s communications scene.
+Next-generation Internet connections and satellite technology are fast taking hold of Sharjah’s communications scene.
 Presenting consumers with new options and exciting added features, these technologies are also facilitating new services for Government institutions.
-One example of this new frontier in technology is Thuraya, a company offering cost-effective satellite-based mobile telephone services to nearly one third of the globe.
+One example of this new frontier in technology is Thuraya, a company offering cost-effective satellite-based mobile telephone services to nearly one-third of the globe.
 Thuraya’s Primary Gateway in Sharjah serves the entire Thuraya coverage area.

-As far as Broadband and dial-up Internet services are concerned, both are readily available, with internet services being quick and efficient for the most part.
+As far as Broadband and dial-up Internet services are concerned, both are readily available, with Internet services being quick and efficient for the most part.
 Sharjah is still a strictly Muslim state though, and many websites containing nudity, blasphemy and various other subjects fall under strict censorship.

 Economy / Business Setup